eram/freeze-mutate/readme.md

     arr:["base1","base2"]}) );
 assert( Object.isFrozen(obj2.arr) );
 ```

-## Supports for Set and Map and class objects
+## Support for Set and Map and class objects
 (aka you might want to skip immutable.js)

 ```javascript